Cross-tenant management experiences

 - Manage connectivity services such as Azure Virtual WAN, ExpressRoute, and VPN Gateways

 - Use Azure Lighthouse to support key scenarios for the Azure Networking MSP Program

-- Create and edit policy definitions within a delegated subscription
+- Create and edit policy definitions within delegated subscriptions

-- Assign customer-defined policy definitions within the delegated subscription
+- Assign customer-defined policy definitions within delegated subscriptions

 - Customers see policies authored by the service provider alongside any policies they've authored themselves

-- Can remediate deployIfNotExists or modify assignments within the customer tenant
+- Can remediate deployIfNotExists or modify assignments within the managed tenant

-- Now includes the tenant ID in returned query results, allowing you to identify whether a subscription belongs to the customer tenant or service provider tenant
+- Now includes the tenant ID in returned query results, allowing you to identify whether a subscription belongs to a managed tenant

 - Cross-tenant visibility